Chatbot Development: The Complete Guide for Business in 2022

 6. Check if the company works with your channels and languages.

 Some channels like WhatsApp require specific expertise, so ensure that the company you choose has experience with the platforms you want to cover.
-The same with the languages, not all companies offer multilingual products and services, so check if they will create for you chatbot in different languages.
+The same with the languages, not all companies offer multilingual products and services, so check if they will create a chatbot for you in different languages.

 7. Check feedback and testimonials.